makeitcloudy/makeitcloudy.github.io/_posts/2022-04-21-how-to-configure-freshtomato-openvpn-client.md

 cover-img: /assets/img/cover/img-cover-tunnel.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-openvpn.png
 share-img: /assets/img/cover/img-cover-tunnel.jpg
-tags: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
+tags: [Networking, FreshTomato, OpenVPN]
-categories: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
+categories: [Networking, FreshTomato, OpenVPN]
 ---
 This example is divided into three pieces.
 First describes the configuration for the tunnel between two FreshTomato flashed devices, next two sections combines FreshTomato client and Mikrotik Server, Router OS 7 and Router OS 6.
 It bases on lastest available releases of the software at the time of writing this post, which is 2022.3, Router OS 6.48.6 and 7.3.1.